JulianKasch/me/set2/readme.md

 4:29 since that didn't work I'll try and cocatenate a space in the middle.This ends exercise 0 5:05 did exercise one, took me a bit to getting used to the debug tool, using breakpoints to stop the code where I want it before spamming step into to go through the code line by line
 5:17 debugged the file exercise2, was probably more self explanatory than the real bugs I'll run into...
+5:30 finished is_odd
+5:49 Finished flow chart thing, yeah I coulda shortened it further, I don't know why using less than 4 "returns" is supposed to be a challenge, isn't there only supposed to be a single response why would I need 4?